 5) Slide the Pitch Correction dial to around 70

-This is the easiest way to go about it, however, there are many things you can do with vocals, especially if you’ve purchased a really good audio editing software like Melodyne 5 Editor from Plugin Boutique.
-Melodyne is a whole other tutorial on its own (my guide), so we’ll just talk about the default one that comes with Garageband today.
+This is the easiest way to go about it, however, there are many things you can do with vocals, especially if you’ve purchased a really good audio tuning software like Antares Auto-Tune Pro from Plugin Boutique.
+However, maybe you’re not ready to try Auto-Tune Pro yet, so we’ll just talk about the default one that comes with GarageBand today.

 First things first.